 Number of clicks and conversion rate

-- The number of clicks on a job offer indicates how well-known you are as an employer in general.
+- The number of clicks on a job advert indicates how well-known you are as an employer in general.
 The conversion rate indicates how attractive you are to visitors.

 -

-- The length of time visitors spend on your career page is an interesting factor: How attractive is your content?
+- The length of time visitors spend on your careers page is an interesting factor: How attractive is your content?
 Do you need to make improvements here, e.g. use a video?
-On the other hand, the duration of an ad is also relevant: Does the visitor click away after a short time?
-Then you might want to improve the design.
-Do you get many clicks and arouse great interest?
+On the other hand, the duration of an advert is also relevant: Does the visitor click away after a short time?
+Then perhaps you should improve the design.
+Do you get a lot of clicks and arouse a lot of interest?
 Then you have already done well - in terms of the number of applications and the number of interviews, you can determine how much you want in general and for the talents you are looking for.

 -